juarezr/solrcopy/README.md

 1. Use the command `solrcopy backup` for dumping documents from a Solr core into local zip files.
    1. Use the switch `--query` for filtering the documents extracted by using a [Solr](https://lucene.apache.org/solr/guide/8_4/the-standard-query-parser.html) [Query](https://lucene.apache.org/solr/guide/8_4/the-standard-query-parser.html)
    2. Use the switch `--order` for specifing the sorting of documents extracted.
-   3. Use the switch `--limit` for restricting the number of documents extracted.
+   3. Use the switches `--limit` and `--skip` for restricting the number of documents extracted.
    4. Use the switch `--select` for restricting the columns extracted.
 2. Use the command `solrcopy restore` for uploading the extracted documents from local zip files into the same Solr core or another with same field names as extracted.
    1. The documents are updated in the target core in the same format that they were extracted.